AdguardTeam/github-stats/README.md

 ## <a id="notes"></a> Notes
 > Only <b>author of pull request should perform merge of said pull request</b>, otherwise app won't be able to count activity adequately.

-> 'since' command argument should be a timestamp in ISO 8601 format: YYYY-MM-DDTHH:MM:SS (without offseet flags like YYYY-MM-DDTHH:MM:SSZ)